Thai Curry Chicken Salad

 - 1 Tablespoon lemon juice

 - Combine the curry powder, onion powder, crushed red pepper flakes, sea salt and parsley in a small bowl to create the rub.
 Use as much of the rub as needed to cover each chicken breast.
 You may have a bit of the spice rub left over — just store any of the remaining non-contaminated spice mix in an airtight container for later use.

-- Heat 1 teaspoon of coconut oil in a skillet over medium heat.
-Placed seasoned chicken breasts into the skillet and cook for about 10 minutes on each side, until juice runs clear.
-Remove from heat and let sit for a few minutes to cool.
+- Heat olive oil in a skillet over medium heat.
+Placed seasoned chicken breasts onto the skillet and cook for about 10 minutes on each side or until internal temperature reaches 165°F. Remove from heat and let sit for a few minutes to cool.
 Once cool, slice the chicken for the salads.

 - While the chicken is cooking, place all ingredients for the dressing in a small jar or bowl.
-Whisk until combined and set aside.
+Whisk until combined and smooth and set aside.

 - Divide your greens, bell pepper, cucumber, pineapple and red onion on to four plates.
 Top each with a portion of chicken.
-Drizzle a little creamy dijon dressing over each salad and top with a sprinkle of gomasio, if using.
+Drizzle a little dressing over each salad, then enjoy!